 A summary of publication bias analyses is provided in Table 7.
 For comparison studies, the bias findings were not conclusive as we failed to detect bias with some methods but found support for presence of bias with some methods.
 This seems to be suggestive of a possible publication bias.
-With rank correlation tests and Egger’s regression tests, which are based on funnel plot asymmetry (see Figure 3 for funnel sunset plot), there appears to be support for evidence of publication bias, but we are not uncertain as there are other possible causes of funnel plot asymmetry.
+With rank correlation tests and Egger’s regression tests, which are based on funnel plot asymmetry (see Figure 3 for funnel sunset plot), we failed to find support for evidence of publication bias.
 With corrections through p-uniform and p-curve, the effects are meaningful.
 But similarly, with Henmi and Copas (2010) method, Three-Parameter Selection Model, and PET-PEESE, the confidence intervals overlap with the null.
 Three-Parameter Selection Model is likely the most appropriate method given that the heterogeneity is high and there are limited comparison studies.
 We recognize that the median power of comparison studies is 12.7% so we restrain from drawing an accurate conclusion regarding the effect size magnitude.
 For experimental studies, the bias findings are mixed and seem to suggest the presence of publication bias.
 There are discrepancies using different publication bias methods.
 With rank correlation tests and Egger’s regression tests, which are based on funnel plot asymmetry (see Figure 4 for funnel sunset plot), we failed to find support for evidence of publication bias.
 With corrections using p-uniform and p-curve, the effects are meaningful.
 However, with other methods (Henmi & Copas, 2010, Three-Parameter Selection Model, and PET-PEESE), the confidence intervals overlap with the null.
 PET-PEESE is likely the most appropriate method given high heterogeneity and there are just under 30 studies.
 We note that the median power of experimental studies is 28.5% so we cannot draw a strong conclusion regarding the effect size magnitude.
+After excluding dz studies, most of the findings are similar.
+Similarly, we failed to find support for funnel plot asymmetry, whereas effect size confidence intervals overlap with null when we adopt Henmi and Copas (2010) test, Three-Parameter Selection Model, and PET-PEESE.
+We found support for larger effects with P-Uniform after exclusion compared to pre-exclusion but smaller effects with P-Curve after exclusion compared to pre-exclusion.
+Please see Supplementary Table 11 for the statistics.

 Figure 3